Casla

-It is served by Bus Éireann route 424 from Galway City.
+The village is served by Bus Éireann route 424 from Galway City.

-In the novel The Wind Changes by Olivia Manning, set among the Irish independence fighters in 1921, Riordan, the last of the leaders of the 1916 Easter Rising, is to land at the pier in Casla.
+In the novel The Wind Changes by Olivia Manning, set among the Irish independence fighters in 1921, the pier of the village is mentioned several times as part of the plot; with Riordan, the last of the leaders of the 1916 Easter Rising, supposedly said to be set to land at the pier in 'Costello' (sic).

 Costelloe Lodge is a large house built in 1925 by the architect Edwin Lutyens with gardens designed by Gertrude Jekyll, to replace a fishing lodge that was burned down in 1922 during the Irish Civil War.
-It was the home of J. Bruce Ismay, chairman of the White Star Line.
-Ismay was severely criticised after surviving the sinking of the Titanic by taking a place in a lifeboat.
+It was the home of J. Bruce Ismay, the English chairman of the White Star Line.
+Ismay was severely criticised after surviving the sinking of the Titanic because he took a place in a lifeboat instead of going down with the vessel.